sunildivyam/world-news-shared/README.md

 npm publish --access public
 ```

-If you need to publish for the first time under `@world-news`, make sure your npm org access is configured
+If you need to publish for the first time under `@world-news`, make sure your npm org access is configured.